 What activities are possible?

-Projects must focus on activities to improve HE provision across the participating countries, and address identified priorities.
+Projects focus on activities to improve HE provision across the participating countries, and address identified priorities.
 Activities could include:

 - developing, testing and implementing innovative approaches and practices for study programmes, students, staff and organisations;